walleeva2018/Front-End-Developer-s-Guide/css-learn.md

 A style sheet is a collection of style definitions.
 Every CSS style definitions has two main components:

 * A list of one or more selectors, separated by commas, define the element or elements to which the style will be applied.
-* The declaration block, separated by curly braces {..} , specifies what the rule atually does.
+* The declaration block, separated by curly braces {..} , specifies what the rule actually does.

 ```css
 h1, h2 {